Using AD FS as Identity Provider¶

 Configuring Roles¶

-.
+Several SEAL Applications support the concept of roles like admin or user.
 These roles need to be inserted in the access token.
 With additional Transform Rules you can configure AD FS to send custom claims based on the users group membership.

 Example of Transform Rules (on a German Windows server)